Ecorse Creek Watershed Support

 To view a map of the 85 potential project locations, click the button below.

-Looking forward, funding opportunities will be sought out to support project final designs, permitting, and eventually construction.
+Looking forward, funding opportunities will be sought out to support project final designs, permitting, and construction.

 Attend the Ecorse Creek Committee Meetings